shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 </p>
 <p align="center">Training history of model after each epoch</p>

 We can clearly see the training accuracy and validation accuracy converge over time.
 However, it is surprising to see this accuracy be so high for early epochs.
 This is where I believe that using the dice coefficient as a metric would have been more useful.
 This is because the dice coefficient can be a better measure of how accurate the model truly is performing, and we would see it have a far lower dice coefficient for these early epochs.
-An example image is shown below from an alternate model (trained using the same datasets, optimizer and loss function).
+An example image is shown below from a previous model (trained using the same datasets, optimizer and loss function).
 Clearly in this model, we can see how the dice coefficient improved slowly but surely over time.

 <p align="center">
   <img src="https://github.com/maxhornigold/PatternFlow/blob/topic-recognition/recognition/ISIC%20Data%20Set%20With%20UNet/Images/Training%20History/Training%20History%20Other%20Model.png">